Needham Center station

-Needham Center station is a commuter rail station on the MBTA Commuter Rail Needham Line, located just north of Great Plain Avenue (MA-135) in downtown Needham, Massachusetts.
+Needham Center station is a commuter rail station on the MBTA Commuter Rail Needham Line, located just north of Great Plain Avenue (Route 135) in downtown Needham, Massachusetts.
 The first station at Needham opened in 1853; it burned in 1887 and was replaced with a stone station, some of which is still in place.
-The has a single side platform with an accessible mini-high platform serving the line's single track.
+The station has one side platform with an accessible mini-high platform serving the line's single track.

 History

 Great Plain

 On June 1, 1853, the Charles River Branch Railroad was extended from Newton Upper Falls into Needham as the first stage of a line to Dover and beyond.
 The railroad was not able to follow its original plan to go through the East Village, Needham's historical center, because one landowner refused to sell; instead, it was routed to Great Plain station in Great Plain Village further to the east.
 Great Plain served as the terminus of the railroad until it was extended to Medway in 1861 and to Woonsocket in 1863.